cloudmesh-community/book/chapters/in/aws-documentdb.md

 ## How to connect to Document Database

 TLS is enabled on Amazon DocumentDB clusters by default.
 We can connect to Document DB in both cases where in the TLS is enabled or not.
-To connect to Document DB using Python, following steps needs to be taken programatically
+To connect to Document DB with TLS enabled , following steps needs to be taken programatically in python

 ```python
 import pymongo